Tutorial: Module Defaults

 block.
 This is where the module defaults pattern shows it convenience and helps to keep your code clean and DRY.

-Finishing out the vpc-app example, we override the CIDR block for an environment specific VPC by specifying the cidr_block
+example, we override the CIDR block for an environment-specific VPC by specifying the cidr_block

 input variable in the inputs

-block and provide the value we specified in the locals
+block and providing the value defined in the locals

 block.